 Magnetite and hematite are minerals of iron.
 Both have iron in different oxidation states, and they are in the forms of iron oxides.
+Another important difference between magnetite and hematite is that the magnetite is black in colour, but hematite has a variety of colours.

-Magnetite is an iron oxide with the chemical formula Fe3O4.
-Actually, it is a mixture of two iron oxides, FeO and Fe2O3.
-Therefore, this can be also shown as FeO·Fe2O3.
-According to the IUPAC nomenclature, it is named as iron (II, III) oxide.
-But, commonly we name this as ferrous-ferric oxide.
-Magnetite got its name because it is a magnet.
-Magnetite is black in color, and its streak is also black.
-It has a metallic to dull luster.
+Magnetite is black in colour, and its streak is also black.
+It has a metallic to dull lustre.
 On the Mohs scale, its hardness is given as 5.5 – 6.5.
-Magnetite has an octahedral crystal structure, but rhombododecahedron types can rarely be seen.
-Magnetite shows an irregular, uneven fracture.
-Magnetite can be commonly found in South Africa, Germany, Russia and many places in USA.
-This is also found in meteorites.
-Magnetite is used widely due to its magnetic properties.
-Further, it is a sorbent, so it is used for water purification.
-Moreover, it is used as a catalysts and a coating material.
+Magnetite has an octahedral crystal structure, but we can rarely see rhombododecahedron types.
+It shows an irregular, uneven fracture.
+Moreover, magnetite occurs commonly in South Africa, Germany, Russia and many places in the USA.
+This also exists in meteorites.
+Magnetite is important widely due to its magnetic properties.
+Further, it is a sorbent, so it is useful for water purification.
+Moreover, we can use it as a catalyst and a coating material.

-This is the iron oxide, which is formed by Fe (3+) ion.
+This is the iron oxide, which contains Fe (3+) ion.
 Therefore, it has the molecular formula of Fe2O3.
-This is a mineral that can have several colors.
+This is a mineral that can have several colours.
 Mineral has a subtranslucent or opaque nature.
-It can be red, brown, reddish brown, back or silvery color.
+It occurs in red, brown, reddish brown, back or silvery colour.
 However, all these types of hematite minerals have the same reddish brown streak.
-In fact, hematite got its name because of the blood red color it has when it is in the powder form.
+In fact, hematite got its name because of the blood red colour it has when it is in the powder form.

 - Hematite rose – a crystal arranged in the shape of a rose flower.

 - Kidney ore – it has the appearance of kidney like masses.